Conditional predictive inference for stable algorithms: Discussion and further remarks

-In this section we collect several further thoughts on the leave-one-out prediction intervals.
-We discuss some properties of the proposed method that we have established above but of which we believe that they hold in much higher generality.
-We also draw some more connections to other methods such as sample splitting, tolerance regions and prediction regions based on non-parametric density estimation, and we provide further intuition.
+In this section we collect several further thoughts on the $k$-CV prediction intervals.
+We discuss some properties of the proposed method that we have established above but which we believe hold in much higher generality.
+We also draw some further connections to other methods such as sample splitting, tolerance regions and prediction regions based on non-parametric density estimation, and we provide further intuition.
 Finally, we sketch possible extensions and open problems.